Hospital Discharge Planning: A Guide for Families and Caregivers

 - Household care: cooking, cleaning, laundry, shopping

-Community organizations can help with services such as transportation, meals, support groups, counseling, and possibly a break from your care responsibilities to allow you to rest and take care of yourself.
+- The community.
+Community organizations can help with transportation, meals, support groups, counseling, and possibly a break from your care responsibilities to allow you to rest and take care of yourself (also known as respite care).
 Finding those services can take some time and several phone calls.
 The discharge planner should be familiar with these community supports, but if not, your local senior center or a private case manager might be helpful.
 (See the Resources section at the end of this Fact Sheet.)
 Family and friends also might assist you with home care.

-Think about both your needs as a caregiver and the needs of the person you are caring for, including language and cultural background.
+- Think about the needs of the person you are caring for as well as your needs as a caregiver – including language and cultural background.

 Discharge to a Facility